kishykumar/YibbyRider/Yibby/Pods/Cosmos/README.md

 // Set image for the empty star cosmosView.settings.emptyImage = UIImage(named: "GoldStarEmpty")
 ```
+Note: you need to have the images for the filled and empty star in your project for this code to work.

 #### Download star image files

-Images for the golden star used in the demo app are available in [Sketch and PNG formats](https://github.com/evgenyneu/Cosmos/tree/master/graphics/Stars/GoldStar).
+Images for the golden star used in the demo app are available in [here](https://github.com/evgenyneu/Cosmos/tree/master/graphics/Stars/GoldStar).
 Contributions for other star images are very welcome: add vector images to `/graphics/Stars/` directory and submit a pull request.

 ## Using Cosmos in a scroll/table view